DatawithOla/DatawithOla/README.md

 #🙋‍♀️ About Me
 • 📊 I am currently open to Senior data analyst position.

-• 📐 Degree in Mechanical Engineering, with diffrent Certification in Data Analysis, Data Science, Machine Learning.
+• 📐 Degree in Mechanical Engineering, with diffrent Certifications in Data Analysis, Data Science and Machine Learning.

 • 👗 Soccer Enthusiast and Nature lover.